omundy/dig245-usability-test/README.md

 Each group member will **individually** design and code their own single-page website to present the results of the usability test.

 1. Fork this repository and clone it to your `critical-web-design` folder on your machine.
+1. Create a [moodboard](https://www.google.com/search?q=moodboard+web+design&tbm=isch&ved=2ahUKEwijuZXLvrXyAhWmQUIHHYGHBHcQ2-cCegQIABAA&oq=moodboard+web+design&gs_lcp=CgNpbWcQAzIFCAAQgAQyBggAEAgQHjoECAAQQzoECAAQHjoECAAQGFDqibAMWKeWsAxgr5ewDGgAcAB4AIABlwGIAfkHkgEDOS4ymAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=w1IaYePLNaaDieoPgY-SuAc&bih=1064&biw=1920) with designs you like to get started.
+Save it in Figma or this repository.
-1. Start your design by creating a wireframe using `designs/1.psd`.
+1. Start your design by [creating a wireframe using Figma](https://www.figma.com/blog/how-to-wireframe/)
 1. Once you are satisfied with a starting layout in your wireframe, create multiple (3+) design iterations (see class [design presentations](https://docs.google.com/presentation/d/1BiIHVEQjmIb2k2vB6N3x1g_S3KSLyZq2YCniq1ONjg8/edit?usp=sharing)).
 1. Look at relevant examples of good design to help you improve your own, while prioritizing communication of your groups' findings.
 1. Research similar designs and try new things.
 Use the actual content of your report in the design.